 8. Price it right.

 People will not buy an overpriced digital book unless you are a famous author.
-If your book is less than 100 pages don’t price yourself out of a sale by listing it at the top price range ($9.99) for getting a 70 percent royalty on Amazon.
+If your book is less than 100 pages don’t price yourself out of a sale by listing it in the top price range ($9.99) to get a 70 percent royalty on Amazon.

 9. To give your book away or to not give your book away – that is the question.